About Caspian

 Treatment Techniques

 The use of fine filiform single use needles to stimulate Acu-points along the channels/meridians of the body.
-This may supplement or move Qi energy, direct Qi and Blood to where it is needed.
-Release the exterior (skin level) to dispel pathogens (wind-cold, wind-heat) This can have effects such as; calming the nervous system, quieting and regulating the mind/emotions, addressing acute and chronic pain, digestive complaints, sleep disturbance, and many other applications.
+This may move blocked Qi (Chi) energy, and direct the Qi and Blood to where it is needed.
+This can have effects such as; calming the nervous system, quieting and regulating the mind/emotions, addressing acute and chronic pain, digestive complaints, sleep disturbance, and many other applications.

 The dried herb Mugwort Artemisia vulgaris is used over certain Acu-points along the channels/meridians of the body.
 The unique and penetrative warmth stimulates Qi and Blood, nourishes Qi, and can be useful in any condition that has a basis of cold, or deficiency of Qi/Yang.
 This can include digestive complaints, diarrhea, chronic tiredness, weak immune system, menstrual cramps and dysmenorrhea, lack of Libido.
 A heat lamp is also utilized for a similar effect.